Middle School

 outdoor education week

-6th Grade Camp -- Pathfinder Ranch
+6th Grade Camp -- SeaCamp

-7th Grade Camp -- Pali Institute
+7th/8th Grade Camp -- Pali Institute

-Gulls Treks - Summer travel program
+Gulls Treks - travel program

 The aim of Warren-Walker's GullsTreks program is to provide our middle school students with the opportunity to practice independence & to experience different cultures through travel here in the United States and abroad.
-We believe that challenging adolescents to look beyond themselves helps to prepare them for successful futures in an ever-expanding world.
+We believe that challenging adolescents to look beyond themselves helps them to prepare for successful futures in an ever-expanding world.
 Lessons learned through travel with fellow students and teachers are invaluable and authentically implement our character education, foreign language, social studies & science curricula.

-WWS in China!
+WWS in China

-WWS into the Wild!
+WWS into the Wild

 High School Admissions Counseling